emad-eldeen/hospital-appointments-booking/readme.md

 A system that has the following:
 - a list of doctors
 - a list of appointments
+- data has to be saved in a database
 - a REST api to do the following:
   - add a doctor
   - get all doctors